 Graduate with in-depth knowledge of three strongly-related disciplines.

 Study finance, economics and business within an international context, drawing on the combined strengths of Alliance Manchester Business School and the School of Social Sciences.
-This course includes a work placement in your penultimate year of study.

 The following courses are available: